AlexanderNovoselski/TaskManager-API/README.md

 ## Usage

 ### Authentication
 This API uses token-based authentication.
 Users need to include a valid JWT token in the Authorization header of their requests.
-Make sure to obtain a token by authenticating through the `/api/auth/login` and `/api/auth/register` endpoints.
+Make sure to obtain a token by authenticating through the `/api/auth/login` and to use this token on each request as a Header: Bearer {token}

 #### Endpoints